dhedgepeth/uMediaEditor/README.md

 ### Umbraco cloud

-Installation with Umbraco cloud requires Cloning your project down locally to apply new packages
+When installing this package with Umbraco Cloud, clone your project down locally and then follow instructions as normal.

 ### Installation